Super-Earth: 2016

 In February 2016, it was announced that NASA's Hubble Space Telescope had detected hydrogen and helium (and suggestions of hydrogen cyanide), but no water vapor, in the atmosphere of 55 Cancri e, the first time the atmosphere of a super-Earth exoplanet was analyzed successfully.

-In August 2016, astronomers announce the detection of Proxima b, an Earth-sized exoplanet that is in the habitable zone of the red dwarf star Proxima Centauri, the closest star to the Sun.
+In August 2016, astronomers announced the detection of Proxima b, an Earth-sized exoplanet that is in the habitable zone of the red dwarf star Proxima Centauri, the closest star to the Sun.
 Due to its closeness to Earth, Proxima b may be a flyby destination for a fleet of interstellar StarChip spacecraft currently being developed by the Breakthrough Starshot project.

 2018

-In February 2018, K2-141b, a rocky ultra-short period planet (USP) Super-Earth, with a period of 0.28 days orbiting the host star K2-141 (EPIC 246393474) was reported.
-Another Super-Earth, K2-155d, is discovered.
+In February 2018, K2-141b, a rocky ultra-short period planet (USP) super-Earth, with a period of 0.28 days orbiting the host star K2-141 (EPIC 246393474) was reported.
+Another super-Earth, K2-155d, is discovered.

-In July 2018, the discovery of 40 Eridani b was announced.
-At 16 light-years it is the closest super-Earth known, and its star is the second-brightest hosting a super-Earth.
+In July 2018, a potential discovery of 40 Eridani b was announced.
+At 16 light-years it was the closest super-Earth at the time of discovery, and its star was the second-brightest hosting a super-Earth.